Righting Wrongs: Production

 According to Rothrock, Golden Harvest originally signed her to play the villain opposite of Jackie Chan in Armour of God, but when production halted due to Chan's near-fatal filming accident, the studio reassigned Rothrock to Righting Wrongs with Biao.
 While practicing her moves for the film, she injured her right ACL; rather than take time off to undergo surgery, she proceeded to shoot her scenes using her left leg for her kicks.
 Filming lasted five-and-a-half months.

 During filming, Biao sustained a back injury while filming the scene where his character jumped off the second story of a house, despite landing feet-first on some padding dressed up as grass.

 When the studio needed another female martial artist for the film, Rothrock recommended Karen Sheperd.
 Upon arriving in Hong Kong, Sheperd demanded that her character should not die, as it would ruin her reputation.
 In addition, she refused to kill a boy, as written on the screenplay.
 After Rothrock and Sheperd's fight scene was completed, the crew filmed a body double doing the scenes Sheperd refused to do, including her character's death.

 The film's original ending was met with a negative reception during its midnight screening in Hong Kong; because of this, Rothrock stopped filming China O'Brien and flew from Los Angeles to Hong Kong to reshoot the ending for the Mandarin and international versions.

+Release

+The English dub of the film was released internationally as Above the Law.
+In the Philippines, the film was released by First Films as Fight to Win II, connecting it to the unrelated film The Magic Crystal (released as Fight to Win in the country).

 Home media

 Righting Wrongs was released on DVD in the U.S. by Dragon Dynasty on 29 May 2007 under the title Above the Law.

 The film was released on Blu-ray in the U.S. by Vinegar Syndrome on 30 August 2022.
-The three-disc set includes the original 96 minute Hong Kong cut, the 100 minute international Mandarin cut, and the 92 minute English Above the Law cut, plus the 1990 documentary The Best of the Martial Arts Films.
+The three-disc set includes the original 96-minute Hong Kong cut, the 100-minute international Mandarin cut, and the 92-minute English Above the Law cut, plus the 1990 documentary The Best of the Martial Arts Films.

 Righting Wrongs was released on Blu-ray in the UK by 88 Films on 24 October 2022.
-The two-disc set includes all three edits and a 106 minute "Ultimate Cut" that combines both Hong Kong and international endings and adds two re-edited endings that can be randomly selected by the player.
+The two-disc set includes all three edits and a 106-minute "Ultimate Cut" that combines both Hong Kong and international endings and adds two re-edited endings that can be randomly selected by the player.